AZCoder018/Burger/README.md

 #### __WHAT DOES THIS APP DO?__

 EAT-DA-BURGER! is a 'burger logger' restaurant application.
 Users may submit names of burgers they would like to eat, which then get added to the "Menu".
 Users may also choose from the "Menu" the burgers they would like to "devour".
 When a burger is devoured, it is added to a list of "Devoured Burgers".
-EAT-DA-BURGER! utilizes MySQL, Node, Express, Handlebars and a homemade Object Relational Mapping (ORM).
+EAT-DA-BURGER! utilizes MySQL, Node, Express, Handlebars and a homemade (ORM).

 #### __HOW DO YOU GET STARTED?__